These few best diabetic foods are the smart choices when you have this problem.

 These noodles are high in the fiber glucomannan, which is extracted from konjac root.

-Glucomannan is a type of viscous fiber, which makes you feel full and satisfied.
+Glucomannan is type of viscous fiber, which makes you feel full and satisfied.
 It also lowers levels of the “hunger hormone” ghrelin.

 Turmeric is a spice with powerful health benefits.